 Manage a notebook instance

 Notebook instances provide you with a dedicated environment to develop and experiment with your AI models.
-After creating a notebook instance, follow these steps to seamlessly manage your instances:
+Follow these steps to seamlessly manage your instances:

-- Dashboard: From the Greennode AP Platform dashboard, locate the "Notebook Instances" section.
+- Dashboard: From the platform dashboard, locate the "Notebook Instances" section.

 - Instance List: You'll see a list of your existing notebook instances, including their names, creation dates, status (e.g., running, stopped), and configuration.